SheetJS/sheetjs/README.md

 <details>
   <summary><b>Implementation details</b> (click to show)</summary>

+_Row Heights_

+Excel internally stores row heights in points.
+The default resolution is 72 DPI or 96 PPI, so the pixel and point size should agree.
+For different resolutions they may not agree, so the library separates the concepts.

+Even though all of the information is made available, writers are expected to follow the priority order:

+1) use `hpx` pixel height if available
+2) use `hpt` point height if available

+_Column Widths_

 Given the constraints, it is possible to determine the MDW without actually inspecting the font!
 The parsers guess the pixel width by converting from width to pixels and back, repeating for all possible MDW and selecting the MDW that